HL7/davinci-pas/input/pagecontent/background.md

 This implementation guide also builds on the [US Core (STU3 - R4 based)]({{site.data.fhir.hl7_fhir_us_core}}) Implementation Guide and implementers need to familiarize themselves with the profiles in that IG.

+##### Must Support
+The Profile elements consist of both Mandatory and Must Support elements.
+Mandatory elements are elements with a minimum cardinality of 1 (min=1).
+The base [FHIR Must Support]({{site.data.fhir.path}}profiling.html#mustsupport) guidance requires specifications to define the support expected for profile elements labeled Must Support.
+The HRex IG defines some [conformance expectations](http://hl7.org/fhir/us/davinci-hrex/conformance.html) that all Da Vinci IGs are expected to follow.
+Along with those expectations, the following rules on MustSupport are also required:

+* PA Intermediary Systems **SHALL** be capable of processing all data elements that are marked as Must Support on the Claim Request and Claim Inquiry.
+They **SHALL** not generate an error or cause the application to fail due the presence of any data element marked as Must Support.
+* PA Intermediary Systems **SHALL** be capable of returning resource instances containing any of the data elements that are marked as Must Support on the Claim Response and the Claim Inquiry Response.
+* PA Client Systems **SHALL** be capable of receiving all data elements that are marked as Must Support on the Claim Response and the Claim Inquiry Response.
+They **SHALL** not generate an error or cause the application to fail when receiving any data element that is marked as Must Support.
+* PA Client Systems **SHOULD NOT** send any data elements that are not marked as Must Support.
+If these data elements are included in a Claim Request or Claim Inquiry, the receiving PA Intermediary System **MAY** ignore those elements.

 #### ASC X12N
 The intention of this implementation guide is that detailed knowledge of X12N is not required by client/EHR implementers, though knowledge of some value sets and business processes will be needed.
 Intermediary systems will require an intimate understanding of the X12N specification, particularly the 278 and 275 transactions.
 The following X12 Standards are referenced in this guide: